iamjoncannon/concept_parser/deploy/instructions.md

     run "sudo nginx -t" to check that everything is configged correctly

+    run "sudo nginx -T" to check that the engine server was added

     run "sudo service nginx restart" for good measure

 5. run sudo npm i